-- Cost is low.
+- The cost is low.

 Normally a common suburban electric layout system has the main feeder along a street with laterals tapped down side streets or into developments.
-But radial distribution feeders may have extensive ramification whatever it takes to get to the loads.
+But radial distribution feeders may have extensive ramifications whatever it takes to get to the loads.
 For an express feeder serves the load concentrations for some distance from the electric substation.
 Three phases mainline use to run a distance before tapping loads off to customers.

-Some circuits can come from one substation and a number of the circuits can have express feeders and some feeders use to cover areas which are close to the substation.
+Some circuits can come from one substation and a number of the circuits can have express feeders and some feeders use to cover areas that are close to the substation.
 But express feeders serve areas a little bit farther from the substation.
 For more improved reliability, radial circuits are provided with normally open tie points to other electric circuits.

 The circuits used to operate radially, but if any kind of fault occurs on one of the circuits then the tie switches allow some portion of the faulted circuit to be restored quickly.
 Usually, this kind of switches are manually operated but some utilities use automated switches or reclosers to perform these operations more automatically.

-A primary loop scheme is a more reliable service and it’s sometimes offered for critical loads such as hospitals and some emergency sector.
+A primary loop scheme is a more reliable service and it’s sometimes offered for critical loads such as hospitals and some emergency sectors.
 But the key feature is that this circuit system is routed through each critical customer transformer.
 If suddenly, any part of the primary circuit is faulted then all critical customers can be fed by re-configuring the transformer switches.

 But the primary loop systems are sometimes used on distribution systems for some areas needing very high reliability.
-But in the open loop systems or design, where the loop used to left normally open at the same point and the primary loop systems have no benefits for momentary interruptions or any voltage sags.
-It’s operated in a closed loop system.
+But in the open-loop systems or design, where the loop used to left normally open at the same point and the primary loop systems have no benefits for momentary interruptions or any voltage sags.
+It’s operated in a closed-loop system.

 Faults on any of the electrical cables in the loop system are cleared in less than 6 cycles, which reduces the time duration of the voltage sag during the fault time.
 Now the advanced relaying similar to the transmission line protection is necessary to coordinate the protection and operation of the switchgear in the looped system.